prabha-lead/serverless_poc/README.md

 ### 3. Verify Source Email Address in the SES configuration

-### 4. Add DynamoDBFull Access, SES Full Access and SQS Full Access to Role Created from Serverless Configuration in the Role Manager (IAM)
+### 4. Add DynamoDBFull Access, SES Full Access, S3 Full Access and SQS Full Access to Role Created from Serverless Configuration in the Role Manager (IAM)